-The Planning Committee (PC) consists of the representatives of each member institution of the KLF Collaboration.
+The Planning Committee (PC) consists of the representatives of each member institution of the

+KLF Collaboration.
 The PC acts as the representative body of the Collaboration, with the overall responsibility of all aspects of the organization and function of the Collaboration.
-The PC is responsible for organizing Working Groups and electing the members of other officers and boards described elsewhere in this Management Plan and the Bylaws, in furtherance of the activities of the Collaboration.
+The PC is responsible for organizing Working Groups and electing the members of other officers and boards described elsewhere in the se Bylaws, in furtherance of the activities of the Collaboration.